surajrampure/berkeley-cs-courses/README.md

 This page features links to several Berkeley EECS course webpages with **publicly available resources** (lectures, homeworks, projects, etc.), with the purpose of consolidating resources for non-Berkeley students (or non-EECS Berkeley students) to visit.

-Links are from the most recent semester available (Spring 2019 for most courses, at the time of writing).
+- Links are from the most recent semester available (Spring 2019 for most courses, at the time of writing).
 Many courses have webcasts that are unavailable to non-Berkeley students, but in some cases, previous semesters of courses have video archives that are publicly available on YouTube.
 These are linked, when possible.

-Refer [here](https://eecs.berkeley.edu/academics/courses) for a complete listing of courses.
+- Refer [here](https://eecs.berkeley.edu/academics/courses) for a complete listing of courses.
 Furthermore, [tbp.berkeley.edu](https://tbp.berkeley.edu/courses/) and [hkn.eecs.berkeley.edu](https://hkn.eecs.berkeley.edu) both feature repositories of past exams for all of these courses, though many of them will post past exams on their websites themselves.

-At Berkeley, courses are labelled as either "lower division" or "upper division".
+- At Berkeley, courses are labelled as either "lower division" or "upper division".
 Lower division courses typically cover a breadth of topics, whereas upper division courses dive deeper into specific areas.
+- Feel free to reach out to `suraj.rampure@berkeley.edu` with any concerns (broken link, want another course listed, etc.)

 <br>